UCSB-Library-Research-Data-Services/project-data-management/templates/README-Template-EDS213.md

 This README.txt file was generated on YYYY-MM-DD by NAME \<help text is included in angle brackets, and can be deleted before saving\>

-**GENERAL INFORMATION**
+## GENERAL INFORMATION

-1\.
-Title of the Project:
+1. Title of the Project:

-2\.
-Author Information
+2. Author Information

-A. Principal Investigator Contact Information
-Name: Institution: Address: Email:
+A. Principal Investigator Contact Information Name: Institution: Address: Email:

-B. Associate or Co-investigator Contact Information Name: Institution:
+B. Associate or Co-investigator Contact Information Name: Institution: Address: Email:
-Address: Email:

 C. Alternate Contact Information Name: Institution: Address: Email:

-3\.
-Date of data collection or obtaining (single date, range, approximate date)
-\<suggested format YYYY-MM-DD.
+3. Date of data collection or obtaining (single date, range, approximate date) \<suggested format YYYY-MM-DD.
 If multiple data files, list it accordingly\>:

-4\.
-Geographic location of data collection: \<latitude, longitude, or city/region, State, Country, as appropriate.
+4. Geographic location of data collection: \<latitude, longitude, or city/region, State, Country, as appropriate.
 Again, if multiple data sources, specify accordingly\>:

-5\.
-Information about funding sources that supported the collection of the data:
+5. Information about funding sources that supported the collection of the data:

-**SHARING/ACCESS INFORMATION**
+## SHARING/ACCESS INFORMATION

-1\.
-Licenses/restrictions placed on the data:
+1. Licenses/restrictions placed on the data:

-2\.
-Links to publications that cite or use the data:
+2. Links to publications that cite or use the data:

-3\.
-Links to other publicly accessible locations of the data:
+3. Links to other publicly accessible locations of the data:

-4\.
-Links/relationships to ancillary data sets: \<any supplementary data sources that support analysis or classification of the datasets, eg., plant taxonomy table.)\>
+4. Links/relationships to ancillary data sets: \<any supplementary data sources that support analysis or classification of the datasets, eg., plant taxonomy table.)\>

-5\.
-Was data derived from another source?
+5. Was data derived from another source?
 If yes, list source(s): \<list citations to original sources\>

-6\.
-Recommended citation for the project:
+6. Recommended citation for the project:

-**DATA & FILE OVERVIEW**
+## DATA & FILE OVERVIEW

-1\.
-File List: \<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description of their content\>
+1. File List: \<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description of their content\>

-2\.
-Relationship between files, if important:
+2. Relationship between files, if important:

-3\.
-Additional related data collected that was not included in the current data package:
+3. Additional related data collected that was not included in the current data package:

-4\.
-Are there multiple versions of the dataset? \<A. If yes, name of file(s) that was updated: i.
+4. Are there multiple versions of the dataset? \<A. If yes, name of file(s) that was updated: i.
 Why was the file updated? ii.
 When was the file updated?\>

-**METHODOLOGICAL INFORMATION**
+## METHODOLOGICAL INFORMATION

-1\.
-Description of methods used for collection/generation of data:
-\<Include links or references to publications or other documentation containing experimental design or protocols used in data collection\>
+1. Description of methods used for collection/generation of data: \<Include links or references to publications or other documentation containing experimental design or protocols used in data collection\>

-2\.
-Methods for processing the data: \<describe how the submitted data were generated from the raw or collected data\>
+2. Methods for processing the data: \<describe how the submitted data were generated from the raw or collected data\>

-3\.
-Instrument- or software-specific information needed to interpret the
-data: \<include full name and version of software, and any necessary packages or libraries needed to run scripts\>
+3. Instrument- or software-specific information needed to interpret the data: \<include full name and version of software, and any necessary packages or libraries needed to run scripts\>

-4\.
-Standards and calibration information, if appropriate:
+4. Standards and calibration information, if appropriate:

-5\.
-Environmental/experimental conditions:
+5. Environmental/experimental conditions:

-6\.
-Describe any quality-assurance procedures performed on the data:
+6. Describe any quality-assurance procedures performed on the data:

-7\.
-People involved with sample collection, processing, analysis and/or
+7. People involved with sample collection, processing, analysis and/or submission:
-submission:

-**DATA-SPECIFIC INFORMATION FOR:**
+## DATA-SPECIFIC INFORMATION FOR:

 \[FILENAME\] \<repeat this section for each dataset, folder or file, as appropriate\>

-1\.
-Number of variables:
+1. Number of variables:

-2\.
-Number of cases/rows:
+2. Number of cases/rows:

-3\.
-Variable List: \<list variable name(s), description(s), unit(s)and
-value labels as appropriate for each\>
+3. Variable List: \<list variable name(s), description(s), unit(s)and value labels as appropriate for each\>

-4\.
-Missing data codes: \<list code/symbol and definition\>
+4. Missing data codes: \<list code/symbol and definition\>

-5\.
-Specialized formats or other abbreviations used:
+5. Specialized formats or other abbreviations used: